 Blue sharks love the deep open ocean and can swim up to 1,000 miles in a short time.
 Occasionally seen while whale watching they are harder to spot due to their coloration and smaller size in compared with other sharks of our region.

 Thresher sharks are seen while whale watching especially during the spring months during the gray whale migration.
 They are typically seen around huge schools of anchovy and sardine.
 They are the only shark to hunt with its tail, they will whip their powerful tails to stun schools of fish.
 The tail can be the length of their own body, doubling them in size.

 Great White Shark

-While they do not actually fly, they will swim up to 30 mph and launch into the air, using their specially adapted fins to glide for up to 1/4 mile.
+While they do not actually fly, they will swim up to 30 mph and launch into the air, using their specialized fins to glide for up to 1/4 mile.
 Its tail fins will vibrate to taxi along the surface.
-During the summer and fall months large schools of flying fish frequent our waters and especially later in the afternoon, dozens can be spotted launching themselves and gliding as the whale watching ship cuts through the water off Dana Point.
+During the summer and fall months large schools of flying fish frequent our waters and especially later in the afternoon.
+Dozens can be spotted launching themselves and gliding as the whale watching ship cuts through the water off Dana Point.

 The Art Hotel Laguna Beach - (877) 363-7229 - Great Value in Laguna Beach.
 Enjoy the sun, beaches, shops, galleries, museums, sidewalk cafes or gourmet restaurants!
 Plus, The Pageant Of The Masters and the Summer Sawdust Festival are all in beautiful Laguna Beach.
 You can enjoy it all without breaking the bank!